Scamper10/EchoTweaks/README.md

 Quite the collection.

-Collect (tame) all possible combinations of horse colors and markings.
+Collect (tame) all possible combinations of (living) horse colors and markings.

 There are 7 colors and 5 markings, giving 35 different horse appearances.
 ![A table showing what each combination looks like, which is likely useless if you've got this text.](readmeAssets/HorseCombinations.png)<br>